liyi3344520/IntegrativeFPM/README.md

 # IntegrativeFPM

-The goal of *IntegrativeFPM* is to implement integrative analyses for the finite population mean parameters combining a non-probability sample with a probability sample which provides high-dimensional representative covariate information of the target population.
+The goal of *IntegrativeFPM* is to implement integrative analyses for the finite population mean (FPM) parameters combining a non-probability sample with a probability sample which provides high-dimensional representative covariate information of the target population.

 Two datasets